 If you think back to breastfeeding basics, then you know that nursing is a supply and demand act.

 When you start using a freezer stash in place of nursing or pumping sessions, you are telling your body that you no longer need that amount of milk and your supply will start dropping.
-Still with me?

 If you are tapping into a freezer stash for one of those bottles and only pump 8 ounces while working, then your body has no idea it needs to produce the extra 4 ounces.

 So you can see how this cycle happens and why moms start struggling with their supply.

 The best thing to do is to address the real issue at hand which is having a low supply.

 (Related: Click here to read how you can increase your milk supply and pump more milk!)

 I want to add, that I am NOT against supplementing.
 Supplementing is necessary in some cases but what I am FOR is the proper education for breastfeeding moms on the proper way to supplement and why and how their body is responding the way that it is.